renuo/hamster/README.md

 _Why Rust?_

 Rust is a language suited for system-programming.
-It's very close to the limiting hardware but at the same provides very powerful abstractions and safety guarantuees which help you to not fall into traps of alternative languages (like C++).
-The ecosystem is growing at an enormous pace with the support of C++ heavy-weights like Microsoft.
+It's very close to the limiting hardware but at the same time provides very powerful abstractions and safety guarantuees which help you to not fall into traps of alternative languages (like C++).
+Its ecosystem is growing at an enormous pace with the support of C++ heavy-weights like Microsoft.

 The aim of today is not to grasp all concepts of Rust but simply to have a glimpse.
 But please read at least